Sausage, Mushroom and Tomato Breakfast Bakes

 Step 7

-Bake in the oven for 15-20 minutes until the egg is cooked and serve.
+Bake in the oven for 15-20 minutes, until the egg is cooked.
+Serve and enjoy!

-What could I serve alongside this Sausage, Mushroom and Tomato Breakfast Bake?
+What could I serve with these Sausage, Mushroom and Tomato Breakfast Bakes?

 Easy Peasy